codeless-love/Bubble-Editor-Powerup/README.md

-# Codeless Love Bubble Editor Powerup
+# Bubble Editor Powerup by Codeless Love

 This Chrome extension enhances your Bubble editor and improves the UI.
 It's free to use and maintained by the Bubble community!
 You can contribute by: